btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_two.md

         > You can also modify an input at runtime using the `setxkbmap` command, but this of course will only last the session.
         > This command makes use of the [`X` keyboard extension] (`XKB`), an example of a feature of `X` that was enabled by its modular design allowing for [extensions](#extensions).
         >
+        > Here's an example of a runtime command that I've often used in my `bash` scripts that will change the function of the `CAPS LOCK` key to that of the `CTRL` key:
         > ```
         > $ setxkbmap -option caps:ctrl_modifier
         > ```